PandaGnar/chenjefferson.com/_posts/congee.md

 This congee recipe is based on my and Sherilyn's family recipes, adjusted over the years to suit our tastes.
 It's a mix of Taiwanese and and Chinese traditions for congee, built on a foundation of strong umami with fried shallots, groud pork shoulder, preserved egg, and chicken broth, and balanced with crisp and fragrant pickled mustard stem and optionally floral gamcai to round out the flavors with some acid and funk.

+The photo at the top is an AI generated one and is not representative of the final results.
 ## Ingredients

 * rice -  _1 cup_